 The truth, is a $40,000 policy will be quite expensive for this client.
 In this situation, they waited too long in life to get a larger whole life policy.
 A $50 per month would absolutely have been possible when they were 50 but not now.

 An obvious reason to not get burial insurance is an impossibly tight budget.

-A good example of someone who can not afford additional bills:
+Good examples of someone who can not afford additional bills

-You are paying your mortgage or rent, food, insurance, your phone, and you’ve already cut down your phone costs as much as possible… So you’re just looking at the bare essentials and you’re on a fixed income.
+You are paying your mortgage or rent, for food, insurance, your phone and you’ve already cut down your phone costs as much as possible.
+You are just looking at the bare essentials and you’re on a fixed income.

 HOWEVER- please do not put yourself into a bad financial situation, if getting a burial insurance policy will cause that scenario.